mattia-donato/BrightEyes-TTM-docs/docs/source/BrightEyes.rst

 Introduction
 ============

+The BrightEyes-TTM project `[1] <https://doi.org/10.1101/2021.10.11.463950>`_ born as an offshoot of the BrighEyes project founded by the ERC in 2018 (\ `Consolidator Grant, N. 818699 <https://vicidominilab.github.io/brighteyes/>`_\ ).
+The principal aim of the BrightEyes-TTM project is to give to any microscopy laboratory the possibility to implement and further develop single-photon microscopy.
+The second aim is to trigger the interest of the microscopy community, and establish the BrigthEyes-TTM as a new standard for single-photon laser scanning microscopy (LSM) experiments.

 .. figure:: img/TTM-BrightEyes-Minimal.png
  :alt: Assembly
  :width: 50%
  :align: center
-..

-The BrightEyes-TTM project `[1] <https://doi.org/10.1101/2021.10.11.463950>`_ born as an offshoot of the BrighEyes project founded by the ERC in 2018 (\ `Consolidator Grant, N. 818699 <https://vicidominilab.github.io/brighteyes/>`_\ ).
-The principal aim of the BrightEyes-TTM project is to give to any microscopy laboratory the possibility to implement and further develop single-photon microscopy.
-The second aim is to trigger the interest of the microscopy community, and establish the BrigthEyes-TTM as a new standard for single-photon laser scanning microscopy (LSM) experiments.
+ Fig. 1 - The BrightEyes Time-Tagging Module

-The BrightEyes-TTM mainly consists in a data-acquisition (DAQ) card able to implement the so-called photon time-tagging acquisition mode (Fig. 2).
+The BrightEyes-TTM mainly consists in a data-acquisition (DAQ) card able to implement the so-called photon time-tagging acquisition mode (Fig. 1).

 .. figure:: img/TT_Principle.jpg
  :alt: Assembly
  :width: 50%
  :align: center

  Fig. 2 - Time-tagging principle.